Making Cosmetics Closes on a Record High Attendance

 suppliers, organisations, experts, brand owners

-Via the seminars, workshops, demonstrations and exhibition, Making Cosmetics offers access to over 150 contacts – companies, organisations, experts, brand owners – who can provide answers, information, technology, and ideas for sourcing, manufacturing and outsourcing personal care products and taking them from concept to consumer.
+…who can provide answers, information, inspiration, technology and ideas for developing, sourcing, manufacturing and outsourcing cosmetics and personal care products and taking them from concept to consumer.

-Making Cosmetics features developments that allow branded / private label manufacturers and brand owners to respond effectively and efficiently to consumer demand in ever competitive markets.
+Making Cosmetics features developments that allow branded / private label manufacturers and brand owners / developers to respond effectively and efficiently to consumer demand in ever competitive markets.

 - Develop products that are fit for purpose, stable and compliant